Respaired/DAC_EnCodec_Wrapper/README.md

 # DAC_HF_Wrapper
-an accurate, honest to God, Descript Audio Codec wrapper for HF that's identical to how EnCodec is used.
+Descript Audio Codec wrapper for HF that's identical to how EnCodec is used.
-The purpose is to make it an easy switch from EnCodec to dac without touching anything else (inshallah).
+The purpose is to make it an easy switch from EnCodec to DAC without touching anything else (inshallah).
 # Usage

 ```python